yohm/rb_call/README.md

 ## Usage

 A sample code is the following.
 Call `RubySession()` to invoke a Ruby process.
-Use `with` syntax to assure that the Ruby process terminates when the script finished.
+The following sample demonstrate how to use RubySession object.

 ```py3
 rb = RubySession()                            # Launch a Ruby process